+The Department of Education and Science allows students in Ireland to apply to be excused from studying Irish in post-primary school.
 The circumstances in which a student will be given this exemption are very limited.
 Where a student has lived abroad or does not speak English, they may be exempted.
 Students with certain disabilities may also be exempted.

 Where entry to a third-level course requires a student to have a certain mark in Irish at the Leaving Certificate examination, students who have been exempted from the study of Irish may also be exempted from this requirement.
 This is a matter for each individual college.
 Generally, if a student has had an exemption during post-primary education, he/she is likely to be exempted from Irish as a college entry requirement.
 The student applying for a third-level course through the Central Applications Office (CAO) should send a copy of the exemption certificate with his/her CAO Application Form.

 The categories of student who may apply to be exempted from the study of Irish include:

 Students whose primary education up to 12 years of age was received outside the State and who did not have the opportunity to study Irish.

 Students who were enrolled in an Irish primary or secondary school and are now enrolling again after having been abroad.
 The student must have been abroad for at least 3 years.
 The student must be at least 12

 years of age when re-enrolling.

 Students who have at least reached second class and meet all of the following conditions: